1robroos/gitbasics/README.md

   (use "git restore --staged <file>..." to unstage)
         new file:   admin/logging/cronjob-kibana-index-backups/Dockerfile
         new file:   admin/logging/cronjob-kibana-index-backups/Makefile
-        new file:   admin/logging/cronjob-kibana-index-backups/deployment-cronjob-kibana-backups-all-in-one.yml
-        new file:   admin/logging/cronjob-kibana-index-backups/deployment-cronjob.yml
-        new file:   admin/logging/cronjob-kibana-index-backups/script/kibana_index_backups.sh
 ```

--- `pull` : is autmatically doing a fetch and a merge
-            a fetch is only showin gthe differences

 play with older versions of file test: